WalkingDevFlag/Chess_Bot/README.md

 ## Screen and Board Configuration for Auto-Play

-For the "Play Bullet" and "Play Blitz" auto-play features to work correctly, you **must** accurately configure three constants in the `src/config.py` file:
+For the "Play Bullet" and "Play Blitz" auto-play features to make accurate mouse clicks, you **must** accurately configure three constants in the `src/config.py` file if you are running from source or building your own executable:

 *   `BOARD_OFFSET_X`: The horizontal distance (in pixels) from the absolute left edge of your primary screen to the left edge of the chessboard element on chess.com.
 *   `BOARD_OFFSET_Y`: The vertical distance (in pixels) from the absolute top edge of your primary screen to the top edge of the chessboard element on chess.com.